ParriauxMaxime/skyquest/README.md

 <br />

-- **Q:** My target did not fill his infos at that time, what should I do ?
+- **Q:** My target did not filled his infos at that time, what should I do ?
-  **A:** Some of his/her friends had those infos filled, you should try to iterate on "close" (geographic era/age) fans
+  **A:** Some of his/her friends/fans had those infos filled, you should try to iterate on "close" (geographic era/age) fans

 <br />